San Diego Zoo and Safari Park#7 in Best Things To Do in San Diego

-If you haven't gotten your fill of animals and the outdoors at the zoo, head about 30 miles north to the Safari Park in Escondido.
-Here you can see some of Africa's most beloved animals – including lions, elephants and cheetahs – roaming free (well, relatively).
+If you want more of the zoo, head about 32 miles north to the Safari Park in Escondido.
+Here you can view some of Africa's most beloved animals – including lions, elephants and cheetahs – roaming free (well, relatively).
+There's also meerkats, zebras, gorillas and bald eagles, to name a few.
 True to its name, the park offers a variety of different safaris, including a zipline safari and a caravan safari.

 The San Diego Zoo is located in the northwest corner of Balboa Park.
 Hours for both the zoo and park vary by season, so consult the zoo's website for the most up-to-date information on opening and closing times.
-Admission is a bit steep — $46 for adults ages 12 and up and $36 for kids ages 3 to 11 – especially for families.
-Recent travelers are divided about whether the experience is worth it, especially since the food and drink prices within the zoo are just as high.
-You don't need your own set of wheels to reach the zoo; the route 7 bus stops there.
+Admission is a bit pricey – $56 for adults ages 12 and older $46 and for kids ages 3 to 11 – especially for families.
+You don't need your own set of wheels to reach the zoo; the Rapid 215 and Route 7 (which stop at Broadway downtown) bus stops there.
 However, if you're hoping to visit the Safari Park, you'll either need to drive or take a taxi as the city doesn't offer an efficient mode of public transportation between the zoo and park.
 Parking at the zoo is free.

 More Best Things To Do in San Diego

 #1 Balboa Park